leonbrenda/leonbrenda/README.md

 # Hey 👋🏻

-My name is Brenda Leon, I'm a brazilian Front-end Developer Student in love with codes.
+My name is Brenda Leon, I'm a brazilian Front-End Developer Student in love with codes.

 Originally graduated as a Production Engineer, I believe in the power of programming for problem solving and world conquering. 👩🏻‍💻
 - 📚 I’m currently learning Web Development (using HTML, CSS and JavaScript) and UI Design (using Figma).